Skip to content

 Closely related copper associates best with pennies or cookware more than anything else.
 However, we also associate it with bronze (about 90% of bronze consists of copper).
 And so we may link it to the idea of third place medals.

-Copper is rarely used by sports teams.
-The only example I could find was the football team at Arizona State University!
+Sports teams rarely use copper.
+In fact, the only example I could find was the football team at Arizona State University!

 It might be a good idea to choose a color from the red family for your cover or for its accents.
 And expect some strong associations but also a cover that can really stand out.